Sec. 4-801. Responsibility and Authority for Investment Activity.

 Sec.
 4-805.
 Other Investment Parameters.

-No more than 10% the portfolio, at cost, can be invested in any single issue, except U.S. Government Securities.
-Portfolio holdings must be sufficiently liquid to ensure that 10% of the portfolio can be sold on a day's notice with no material impact on market value.
+No more than 10% of the portfolio, at cost, can be invested in any single issue, except U.S. Government Securities.
+Portfolio holdings must be sufficiently liquid to meet the ongoing cash flow needs of the university.

 Sec.
 4-806.
 Credit Quality Parameters